Title IX Sexual Misconduct Policy

 • The fact that this Policy prohibits any of the University’s students or employees, including faculty and student workers, from knowingly making false statements or knowingly submitting false information during the Grievance Policy.

-In some instances, the Notice of Formal Complaint will advise the parties of the right to submit to a voluntary informal resolution process (i.e., mediation).
-The informal resolution process is only available in cases where the Formal Complaint alleges misconduct as between a non-student employee and another non-student employee, or between a student and another student.
+In some instances, the Notice of Complaint will advise the parties of the right to submit to a voluntary informal resolution process (i.e., mediation).
+The informal resolution process is only available in cases where the Complaint alleges sex-based harassment between a non-student employee and another non-student employee, or between a student and another student.
 The informal resolution process is not available to resolve allegations that an employee sexually harassed a student.

 Respondent Admission

-In the event the Respondent admits responsibility of the allegations of the Formal Complaint, the University will determine an appropriate responsive action, including the appropriate sanction(s).
-Any such sanctions will be promptly implemented in order to effectively stop the conduct forming the basis of the Formal Complaint, prevent its recurrence, and remedy the effects of the incident, both as to the Complainant and the community.
+In the event the Respondent admits responsibility for the allegations of the Complaint, the University will determine an appropriate responsive action, including the appropriate sanction(s).
+Any such sanctions will be promptly implemented in order to effectively stop the conduct forming the basis of the Complaint, prevent its recurrence, and remedy the effects of the incident, both to the Complainant and the community.

 Timeline of Investigation

-The University’s Title IX Investigator is responsible for conducting a reasonably prompt investigation of the allegations set forth in the Formal Complaint, which concludes with the issuance of an “Investigative Report.”
-Specifically, the Investigator shall aim to complete its investigation within a sixty (60) business day time period, which can be extended as necessary and upon notice to the parties.
-However, it shall be understood that some investigations may take longer, depending on the nature, extent, and complexity of the allegations, availability of witnesses, police involvement, etc. The Investigator will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress and timing of the investigation, as appropriate.
+The University will designate objective Investigators to conduct a reasonably prompt investigation of the allegations set forth in the Complaint, which concludes with the issuance of an “Investigative Report.”
+Specifically, the Investigators shall aim to complete their investigation within a sixty (60) business day time period, which can be extended as necessary and upon notice to the parties.
+However, it shall be understood that some investigations may take longer, depending on the nature, extent, and complexity of the allegations, availability of witnesses, police involvement, etc. The Investigators will make a good faith effort to complete investigations as promptly as circumstances permit and will communicate regularly with the parties to update them on the progress and timing of the investigation, as appropriate.

 Effect of Other Proceedings

-It shall be understood that the University’s investigative action(s) are not typically altered or precluded on the grounds that the same allegations of the Formal Complaint are the subject of civil or criminal charges.
-However, the Investigator may undertake a short delay in its investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke the University’s Grievance Process are being investigated by law enforcement.
-The Investigator will promptly resume its investigation once notified by law enforcement that the initial evidence collection process is complete.
+It shall be understood that the University’s investigative action(s) are not typically altered or precluded on the grounds that the same allegations of the Complaint are the subject of civil or criminal charges.
+However, the Investigators may undertake a short delay in their investigation (several days to weeks, to allow evidence collection) when criminal charges based on the same behaviors that invoke the University’s Grievance Process are being investigated by law enforcement.
+The Investigators will promptly resume their investigation once notified by law enforcement that the initial evidence collection process is complete.

 Scope of Investigation